 Florida State College at Jacksonville’s a two year Associate of Science degree program in Professional Pilot Technology.
-Veterans enrolling in that degree program receive the maximum benefits allowable to pursue the Private Pilot, Commercial Pilot, and Instrument Ratings.
-Veterans can also add the Multi-engine Rating and the Flight Instructor Certificate with Airplane Single-Engine, Multi-engine and Instrument Ratings and utilize their Post 9/11 GI Bill Benefits.
+Veterans enrolling in that degree program receive the maximum benefits allowable to pursue their ratings.
+Veterans can also add the Multi-engine Rating and the Flight Instructor Certificate with Airplane Single-Engine using their Post 9/11 GI Bill® Benefits.

 Starting a new career can be a bit scary, but as a former member of the military, you already possess many of the qualities needed to become a great pilot.
 If you have always dreamed of flying or you already love to fly, this is a great career path after your service to the United States.
 Veterans fit the mold of what most airlines and other flight organizations are looking for and this seems to be a perfect fit.

 A large percentage of commercial airline pilots are veterans and airlines love hiring former military men and women.
 With the GI Bill covering nearly all the costs of your training, it only makes sense that you attend a state college and use your VA benefits to further your aviation and professional pilot career.